tdevere/AppCenterSupportDocs/Build_Scripts/Remove_Project_From_Solution.md

 ## PowerShell Example
-In this example, a new consideration should be considered.
+In this example, a new consideration should be made.
 In the case of a shared project reference which should be built, you'll need to update the -Exclude option to avoid missing targets you actually require.
 In the sample below, that shared project is named "NU1503_Mobile_Project.csproj"

     $SLN_PATH = Get-ChildItem -Path $env:APPCENTER_SOURCE_DIRECTORY -Include *.sln
     $AllProjects = Get-ChildItem -Path $env:APPCENTER_SOURCE_DIRECTORY -Include *.csproj -Exclude "*UWP*.csproj", "NU1503_Mobile_Project.csproj" -Recurse